Kirill888/parallella-fpga-dummy-io/README.md

 Minimal project does not include eLink interface needed to communicate with the Epiphany chip.
-It only contains I2C block to setup power controllers for Epihpany chip and GPIO pass-through block.
+It only contains I2C block to setup power controllers for Epiphany chip and GPIO pass-through block.
 So Epiphany will not be usable if you use this project as basis for your design, but on a plus side you will get much quicker synthesis times.
 The idea is that you can iterate on your design faster and then integrate it